mukutchowdhury/Food-Finder/README.md

 - **Business Exposure**: Offer local establishments exposure through front-page and food category advertisements.
 - **User support**: Create a feedback mechanism within the app for users to report issues or suggest improvements.
 Offer customer support channels to address user inquiries and concerns.
 - **Restaurant Dashboard**: Provide restaurant owners with a dashboard where they can update their menus, respond to customer reviews, and manage their business information.
-- **Reservations & Booking**: Incorporate a reservation and booking system to allow users to reserve tables or order food for pick-up or delivery directly through the app.
-Partner with local restaurants to facilitate online reservations.
-- **Personalization**: Personalized restaurant recommendations based on user preferences and past interactions.
-Machine learning algorithms to improve recommendations over time.
 - **Search & filter**: Keyword search for restaurant names or cuisines.
 Filter options for location, price range, ratings, and dietary preferences (e.g., vegetarian, vegan, gluten-free).
 Sorting options for distance, popularity, ratings, and price.
-- **Timing**: Breaks down into Breakfast, Lunch, Dinner, and other special categories.
-User is able to select the preferred timing and the list of options in Brooklyn.
+- **Icon Filter**: Breaks down into Breakfast, Lunch, Dinner, and other special categories.
-- **Payment Integration**: Secure payment processing for in-app purchases, reservations, and food orders.

 ## System Features and Design: [Low-level]
 - **Database Integration**: Setting up a Database system with MongoDB to store restaurant information like data, menu items, user accounts, user sessions, and reviews.